xd515/PUI2016_xd515/HW2_xd515/README.md

 1. Learned how to read data in json.

-2.learned hwow to get the data I need.
+2.Learned how to get the data I need.

 3.Applied jsonview when looking at the data on website.